Glossary

 • Library client

-A user/s of the Library, including members of the public and visitors.
+All users of the Library, including Library members, members of the public and visitors.

 • Library member

-A registered Library user including staff, students, members of University Council and honorary title holders.
+Registered Library clients including staff, students, members of University Council and honorary title holders.
+Other people may be registered as University of Newcastle Library members under conditions determined by the University librarian.

 • Library user